mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 # Installed kernelspec custom-env3 in /usr/local/share/jupyter/kernels/custom-env3
 {% endhighlight %}

+For ease-of-use of the JupyterLab system, it's helpful to be able to navigate to your user code quickly.
-Now go to where you want your workspace to live, as your cloud user, and create a link to it visible within the main JupyterLab opening directory :
+So, as your cloud user, go to where you want your workspace to live, and create a link to it that will be visible within the main JupyterLab opening directory :

 {% highlight bash %}